dlavery/cam-api/README.md

 * ruleset; a basic rules engine.

 ## API
 The API will expose functionality to create tasks.
-A background (cron) job will
+A background (cron) job will assign tasks to work queues.
+The API will expose an endpoint to draw the next task from the queue on a FIFO basis.
+It is intended to wrap auth (see the repo in this account) around the API to secure it.
+It is also intended that in the wild this API would be protected by a gateway such as Kong (http://getkong.org).

 ## Utilities